875441459/875441459.github.io/_pages/about.md

 # About Me
 I am currently a fourth-year Ph.D. student at IOA, advised by Prof. <a href="https://scholar.google.com/citations?hl=zhTW&user=PWBq4TUAAAAJ&view_op=list_works&sortby=pubdate" target="_blank">Feiran Yang</a> and Prof. <a href="https://ieeexplore.ieee.org/author/37280194600" target="_blank">Jun Yang.</a><br/>
 My research focuses on **microphone array processing**, **(semi-)blind speech separation** and **acoustic echo cancellation**.
 I am also interested in **speech enhancement**, **dereverberatin** and **deep learning**.<br/>
 **I’m open to cooperations on related topics.
-Feel free to drop me an email.
-You can find my <a href="./docs/JeffWang.pdf">CV</a> here for more information about my research projects and background.**
+Feel free to drop me an email.**
+%You can find my <a href="./docs/JeffWang.pdf">CV</a> here for more information about my research projects and background.

 <span class='anchor' id='-Education'></span>
 # 🎓 Education